What’s the NFL playoff picture after Week 17? Who’s in and who’s out?

 NFC

 4. Carolina Panthers (8-8, 1st NFC South): Carolina is still sitting first in its division despite losing to the Seahawks in Week 17.
-The Panthers also still have a chance of reaching the postseason as they face a win-or-go-home game against the Bucs in Week 18.
+The Panthers still have a chance of reaching the postseason as they face a win-or-go-home game against the Tampa Bay Buccaneers in Week 18.
 The NFL says Carolina has a 72% chance of making it to the playoffs.

 Who’s out?